 - 1 large onion, chopped

-- 1 can (10 to 15 ounces) Rotel tomatoes (or tomatoes with green chile peppers)
+- 1 (10-ounce) can Rotel tomatoes (or tomatoes with green chile peppers)

 - 1 packet Original Hidden Valley Ranch Dressing (dry)